-A school wishing to implement the PYP should consider the requirements described below to ensure that they can comply with all of them.
+A school wishing to become an IB World School offering the Diploma Programme should consider the requirements described below to ensure that they can comply with all of them.
 They are classified as follows:

-- requirements related to the school entity - requirements related to the structure of the PYP - requirements related to the implementation of the programme.
+- requirements related to the school entity - requirements related to the structure of the Diploma Programme - requirements related to the implementation of the programme.

-The school will be asked to show evidence of some of these requirements when submitting the Application for candidacy: Primary Years Programme, others when submitting the Application for authorization: Primary Years Programme, and others will be verified when the school is visited.
-They must all be evidenced if a school wants to become an IB World School authorized to offer the PYP.
+The school will be asked to show evidence of some of these requirements when submitting the Application for candidacy: Diploma Programme, others when submitting the Application for authorization: Diploma Programme, and others will be verified when the school is visited.
+They must all be evidenced if a school wants to become an IB World School authorized to offer the Diploma Programme.